BZIvanov/Bootcamps-API/README.md

 # Bootcamps API

-## How to use?
+A learning-focused REST API that powers a fictional **bootcamp management platform** — where publishers can create bootcamps and courses, and users can explore and review them.

+## Getting Started

-1. Clone the Github Repo.
+1. Clone the repository
-2. Run in the terminal the following:
+2. Run in the terminal the following to install dependencies:

 ```bash
 npm install
 ```

+3. Configure environment variables

+You need to create your **.env** file.
+You can copy-paste the content from the file `.env.example` to the file `.env` and update with your own values.

+4. Run the server

-3. To start the server in development mode run:
+Start the API in development mode with automatic reload:

 ```bash
 npm run dev
 ```

-But before that you need to create your **.env** file.
-You can copy-paste the content from the file `.env.example` to the file `.env` and update with the correct values

 ## Available Scripts